Best Family Album Apps in 2026

 With a recent price increase, the app now costs $109/Year.
 This is definitely a steep price to swallow.
 Granted, they do have a "mid-tier" but that mid-tier doesn't compare with other feature rich apps like TinyNest so we don't consider it here.

 Some basic features are after the paywall which is a little annoying too.
 For example, background upload which should be a standard for all apps, yet it is only available in the premium tier.
-Another basic feature that requires payment is reactions: when grandparents want to like a photo, they'd have to pay $3.99 each person.
-Excluding basic feature like this in a family album is kind of defeating the purpose of the free tier in my opinion.
+Reacting with stickers costs extra too: it needs a sticker subscription at $3.99 a month for each person, though plain comments are free.
+Charging per person for something this small in a family album kind of defeats the purpose of the free tier in my opinion.

 23snaps #